sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-2.md

 ## Task 1: Introduction

+This room is the second in a three-part series on Linux fundamentals.
 This room will have us:
-* Unlocking the potential of your first few commands by introducing you to using flags and arguments
+* Unlocking the potential of our first few commands by introducing flags and arguments
-* Advancing your knowledge of the filesystem to perform some more useful commands such as copying and moving files
+* Advancing our knowledge of the filesystem by copying and moving files
 * Discovering how access to files and folders is managed and how we can determine our access
-* Running your first few scripts and executables
+* Running our first few scripts and executables

 ## Task 2: Accessing Your Linux Machine Using SSH (Deploy)